Conformal C2ST: Turning weak classifiers into strong two-sample tests: Abstract

 \section{Abstract}

-Neural Posterior Estimation (NPE) has emerged as a powerful approach for amortized Bayesian inference when the true posterior $p(\theta \mid y)$ is intractable or difficult to sample.
-But evaluating the accuracy of neural posterior estimates remains challenging, with existing methods suffering from major limitations.
-Simulation-Based Calibration (SBC), for example, is widely adopted, but offers rigorous guarantees only for one-dimensional parameters, and performs poorly on larger problems.
-One appealing and widely used alternative is the classifier two-sample test (C2ST), where a classifier is trained to distinguish samples from the true posterior $p(\theta \mid y)$ versus the learned NPE approximation $q(\theta \mid y)$.
-Yet despite the appealing simplicity of the C2ST, its theoretical and practical reliability depend upon having access to a near-Bayes-optimal classifier---a requirement that is rarely met and, at best, difficult to verify.
-Thus a major open question is: can a weak classifier still be useful for neural posterior validation?
-We show that the answer is yes.
-Building on the work of \citet{hu2024}, we present several key results for a conformal variant of the C2ST, which converts any trained classifier's scores---even those of weak or over-fitted models---into exact finite-sample p-values.
+The two-sample testing problem, a fundamental task in statistics and machine learning, seeks to determine whether two sets of samples, drawn from underlying distributions $p$ and $q$, are in fact identically distributed (i.e.~whether $p=q$).
+A popular and intuitive approach is the classifier two-sample test (C2ST), where a classifier is trained to distinguish between samples from $p$ and $q$.
+Yet despite simplicity of the C2ST, its reliability hinges on access to a near-Bayes-optimal classifier, a requirement that is rarely met and difficult to verify.
+This raises a major open question: can a weak classifier still be useful for two-sample testing?
+We show that the answer is a definitive yes.
+Building on the work of \citet{hu2024}, we analyze two conformal variants of the C2ST that convert the scores from any trained classifier---even if weak, biased, or overfit---into exact, finite-sample p-values.
 We establish two key theoretical properties of the conformal C2ST: (i) finite-sample Type-I error control, and (ii) non-trivial power that degrades gently in tandem with the error of the trained classifier.
-The upshot is that even weak, biased, or overfit classifiers can still yield powerful and reliable tests.
-Empirically, the Conformal C2ST outperforms classical discriminative tests across a wide range of benchmarks.
-These results reveal the underappreciated strength of weak classifiers for validating neural posterior estimates, establishing the conformal C2ST as a practical, theoretically grounded diagnostic for modern simulation-based inference.
+The upshot is that even poorly performing classifiers can yield powerful and reliable two-sample tests.
+This general framework finds a powerful application in Bayesian inference, particularly for validating Neural Posterior Estimation (NPE) models, where the task of comparing a learned posterior approximation $q(\theta \mid y)$ to the true posterior $p(\theta \mid y)$ can be framed as a two-sample test.
+Empirically, the Conformal C2ST outperforms classical discriminative tests across a wide range of benchmarks for this task.
+Our results establish the conformal C2ST as a practical, theoretically grounded diagnostic tool.
+The code is available at \url{https://github.com/TianyuCodings/conformal_c2st}.